spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/searching/index.md

 ---
-title: "Searching for Triggered Pipeline Executions"
+title: "Search for Triggered Pipeline Executions"
-linkTitle: "Searching for Triggered Pipeline Executions"
+linkTitle: "Search for Triggered Pipeline Executions"
-weight:
+weight: 25
 description:
 ---

 This guide describes how to use the `searchForPipelineExecutionsByTrigger` API to search for pipeline executions triggered by Pub/Sub messages or webhooks.